16 Unique New Year's Resolutions

 The Best Unusual New Year's Resolutions

 If you're tired of the same old "lose weight and drink more water" resolutions then come check out this list I made for ya.
-Below are 16 unique resolutions to make that will help shape you into a better and more interesting person in 2020.
+Below are 16 unique resolutions to make that will help shape you into a better and more interesting person in the new year.
 Enjoy!

 1. Stop reciprocating hate for hate and LOVE everyone no matter what.